 The following organisations accredited with the OECD are involved in the development and implementation of the OECD Guidelines: for industry, for employees, and , an NGO.
-Since their adoption, many non-member countries of Argentina, Brazil, Colombia, Costa Rica, Egypt, Jordan, Lithuania, Morocco, Peru, Romania, Ukraine and Tunisia have signed up to the Guidelines.
+Since their adoption, a number of countries which are not OECD members have signed up to the guidelines (Argentina, Brazil, Colombia, Costa Rica, Egypt, Jordan, Kazakhstan, Lithuania, Morocco, Peru, Romania, Tunisia and Ukraine).

 Content and nature of the Guidelines

-The OECD Guidelines are designed to inform and encourage companies as to how they can promote sustainable economic development in the following fields:
+The OECD Guidelines for Multinational Enterprises are an important and comprehensive international instrument for the promotion of responsible corporate governance.
+They are designed to inform and encourage companies as to how they can promote sustainable economic development in the following fields:

 - Information policy

-Multinational companies are asked to act in a transparent way and to build trust by regularly disclosing information not only about their bottom line and financial performance, but also about their activities’ social and environmental impact and any other foreseeable risks well in advance.
+Multinational companies are asked to act in a transparent way and to build trust by disclosing information not only about their bottom line and financial performance, but also about the social and environmental impact of their activities and any other foreseeable risks well in advance.

 - Human rights